 For more information about each program's curriculum, please visit the section marked "Syllabus" on the program's web site.

-A. Please do not enroll in a program unless you are sure you intend to participate.
+Please do not enroll in a program unless you are sure you intend to participate.
 Remember that your deposit is nonrefundable.

 If you cancel your registration, the following applies:

 $500 is not refundable under any circumstance.

 Tuition (minus the $500 deposit) are refundable until April 19, 2014.